 Last time, we talked about how to decide whether or not an engagement session is right for you.
-This week, we’ll be discussing what to expect from your shoot.
-Most people tend to get a little nervous before their e-session, which is perfectly normal.
+This week, we’ll be discussing what to expect from your engagement shoot.
+Most people tend to get a little nervous before their engagement session, which is perfectly normal.
 But knowing exactly what the shoot will entail can help you prepare and, in turn, calm the nerves.

 First and foremost, we’ll chat with you about what type of shoot you want to do and discuss location options.
 We like to make our shoots as fun and relaxed as possible, so we always incorporate an activity that you two enjoy doing together.
 It might be skiing, or camping, or shooting pool, or visiting your favorite brewery, or going to a Rockies game.
 Regardless of the activity, doing something fun makes for more natural, candid moments than if we were to simply pose you in a field and fire off a hundred shots.

 Also, you’re most relaxed when you’re in your element, doing something you enjoy.
-Relaxed brides and grooms-to-be make for the best photos!
+Relaxed couples make for the best photos!

 The next step is deciding what to wear.
 The single most important factor here is to choose something that you feel comfortable in.
 As I mentioned in the last section, relaxed couples make for the best photos.
 Choosing an outfit that you feel comfortable wearing is key.

 There are, of course, a few more concrete guidelines you can follow.
 For example, solid colors or small patterns are better than large, noisy patterns.
 Earth tones are typically better than bright colors and you should generally make sure that both of your outfits are either dark or light.
 But we break attire “rules” just as much as we break photography “rules,” so don’t kick out your favorite dress just because it’s bright red.
 If in doubt, bring several options and Moira can help you pick what would work best.
 Just don’t ask me; I’m colorblind.